filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 ### Ticket Validation

-Each Ticket should be generated from the prior one in the ticket-chain and verified accordingly as shown in `validateTicket` below.
+Each Ticket should be generated from the prior one in the VRF-chain and verified accordingly as shown in `validateTicket` below.

 {{< readfile file="storage_power_consensus_subsystem.id" code="true" lang="go" >}}
 {{< readfile file="storage_power_consensus_subsystem.go" code="true" lang="go" >}}